Vexitomina suavis

 Vexitomina suavis is a species of sea snail, a marine gastropod mollusk in the family Horaiclavidae.
+The species was first described by Edgar A. Smith in 1888.
+It has subsequently been included in taxonomic revisions of Australian turrid gastropods, where its classification within the family Horaiclavidae has been retained.

 Description

 The length of the shell attains 17 mm.

 Distribution

 This marine species occurs off Australia (New South Wales, Queensland, Victoria); also off the Loyalty Islands and Vietnam.